alessio94/easyjet-leptons-met/bbyyAnalysis/README.md

 # Analysis Package for bbyy

-This analysis package is currently used for investigating the potential use of the `DAOD_PHYS` (PHYS) or `DAOD_PHYSLITE` (PHYSLITE) data formats for Run 3 HH to bbyy [HDBS workshop talk](https://indico.cern.ch/event/1132691/sessions/436749/attachments/2503571/4301659/PHYSLITE_HDBSWorkshop_Sep2022.pdf).
+This analysis package is currently used for investigating the potential use of the `DAOD_PHYS` (PHYS) or `DAOD_PHYSLITE` (PHYSLITE) data formats for Run-3 HH to bbyy [HDBS workshop talk](https://indico.cern.ch/event/1132691/sessions/436749/attachments/2503571/4301659/PHYSLITE_HDBSWorkshop_Sep2022.pdf).

 For any questions, comments, or feedback on the package feel free to contact: